rd--/blksc3/md/glossary.md

 ## Block Type

 Each block in a program is an instance of a block type.
-A blocks types defines the structure and behaviour of the block.
+A blocks type defines the structure and behaviour of the block.
-Each block types has a unique names.
+Each block type has a unique name.
-Block types names are opaque values, the text that is displayed on a block is a separate value called the block message.
+Block type names are opaque values, the text that is displayed on a block is a separate value called the block message.

 ## Case Rule

 Identifiers are written in mixed case as `SinOsc`, `LfSaw` and `Fft`.
+Abbreviated terms follow the same rule, as indicated above where `Lf`, which abbreviates _low frequency_, and `Fft`, which abbreviates _fast Fourier transform_, are capitalised rather than upper cased.
+The case changes occur where a hypen (in a Lisp system) or underscore (in C system) might be placed, if such a naming convention were used, as in `sin-osc`, `lf-saw` and `fft`.

 ## Categories